 - a.
 A handwashing setup which involves the repeated dipping of hands into the clean water container may not be used. - b.
 The Service highly recommends a handwashing setup which provides for use of potable water and liquid soap in a dispenser.
 If this setup is used, no additional chlorine bleach or use of a gel sanitizer is required. - c.
+"Clean" water containers must be covered to prevent accidental contamination from splash-over, etc. - d.
 If non-potable water is used, the hand wash bucket must contain at least 100 ppm of chlorine bleach.
-Use chlorine test strips to determine the chlorine residual in the hand wash water. - d.
+Use chlorine test strips to determine the chlorine residual in the hand wash water. - e.
 Using untreated river water to wash hands, even with soap, is not a sanitary practice.
 All participants and guides should use treated water for hand washing.
 In the event hands must be washed with untreated river water, this must be followed by the use of a hand sanitizer. - 3.
 In all cases, dry hands on clean, individual paper towels or air dry hands.
 The use of bar soap and drying hands on cloth towels is prohibited.
 Employees not involved in use of kitchen or toilet equipment may use prepackaged moist antibacterial disposable towelettes to wash their hands, but hand washing using fresh, clean water and soap is preferable.